lucenadeveloper/express-dynamo-db/README.md

 # Boilerplate Express + Dynamo DB

-Simple project for basic implementation of Dynamo DB with Express in vanilla.
+Simple project for basic implementation of Dynamo DB with Express.

 ## To run project